onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-configuration-options.md

 - If your node already had all the data, it will index all of it as quickly as possible.
 This will likely cause the node to run with a high CPU.

 When you restart the node for the first time with syncing enabled, it will sync execution data for all blocks from the network.

+# Use the indexed data in the Access API

+### Setup Local Script Execution

+Local execution is controlled with the `--script-execution-mode` flag, which can have one of the following values:

+- `execution-nodes-only` (default): Requests are executed using an upstream execution node.
+- `failover` (recommended): Requests are executed locally first.
+If the execution fails for any reason besides a script error, it is retried on an upstream execution node.
+If data for the block is not available yet locally, the script is also retried on the EN.
+- `compare`: Requests are executed both locally and on an execution node, and a comparison of the results and errors are logged.
+- `local-only`: Requests are executed locally and the result is returned directly.

+There are a few other flags available to configure some limits used while executing scripts:

+- `--script-execution-computation-limit`: Controls the maximum computation that can be used by a script.
+The default is `100,000` which is the same as used on ENs.
+- `--script-execution-timeout`: Controls the maximum runtime for a script before it times out.
+Default is `10s`.
+- `--script-execution-max-error-length`: Controls the maximum number of characters to include in script error messages.
+Default is `1000`.
+- `--script-execution-log-time-threshold`: Controls the run time after which a log message is emitted about the script.
+Default is `1s`.

 # Troubleshooting